albertqjiang/Portal-to-ISAbelle/README.md

    Note that extraction involving proofs will take pretty long and will result in large files.
 State-only files amount to 8.1G.

 # To be released
-   - REPL-like environment to talk to Isabelle directly via gRPC
+   - REPL-like environment to talk to Isabelle running sessions via gRPC
    - Setup to evaluate automated agents

 # Acknowledgement